kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 Initial msg: #15923 · May 26  2022<br>
 <br>

-## Repository folders:
+## Repository folders
-**Arduino_I2C_BPF_RX** - Code to control the Band Pass Filter (BPF) board, runs at Arduino Pro Mini, compiled with Arduino IDE.
+**Arduino_I2C_BPF_RX** - Code to control the Band Pass Filter (BPF) board.
+It runs at Arduino Pro Mini, compiled with Arduino IDE.
 The Arduino Pro Mini is used replacing the uSDR-Pico I2C interfaces PCF8574's to allow extra features: SWR reading and others (future).
 It uses the same I2C protocol, as uSDR-Pico.<br>
 **Arduino_uSDX_Pico_FFT** - Main code for Ajan-5, runs at Raspberry Pi Pico, compiled with Arduino IDE (look "Arduino IDE setup and notes" below).<br>
 **PCB** - Schematic and PCB Layout on Kicad format.<br>
 **Pictures** - Pictures in general used in this Readme file.<br>